 When an employee(s) wishes to create a work-related social media site they must discuss this with and obtain the relevant approval from the Head teacher.
-Creators of these groups are responsible for monitoring the content of the site and ensuring that it is appropriate and not in breach of any of the terms in this Guidance.
+Creators of these groups are responsible Title: Social Media Guidance 1 Version: 2016 - MA1 v2 for monitoring the content of the site and ensuring that it is appropriate and not in breach of any of the terms in this Guidance.